It’s nice to be able to help your children with their homework.

 UPDATE: Of course, it helps to use the vocabulary words throughout the week as much as possible.
 I drew all of the illustrations for my daughter, so now I’m having her color in a couple a day (or add details).
 Then we discuss the words she colored in that day.
 All of this helps to make the words more vivid and memorable to the child.

 This article was posted on Monday, October 18th, 2010 at 6:54 pm and is filed under Learning, Parenting, Teaching.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply